Burning your finger can be incredibly painful because there are many nerve endings in your fingertips. Most burns are caused by:

 - Don’t rub, pick, or otherwise disturb blistered or dead skin.

-Although most home remedies for burns aren’t supported by clinical research, a 2011 study showed that applying honey to second- and third-degree burns was an effective alternative to a silver sulfadiazine dressing, which is traditionally used to prevent and treat infections in burns.
+Although most home remedies for burns aren’t supported by clinical research, a showed that applying honey to second- and third-degree burns was an effective alternative to a silver sulfadiazine dressing, which is traditionally used to prevent and treat infections in burns.

 As long as a burn on your finger isn’t too severe, basic first aid will put you on the road to full recovery.
 If your burn is major, you should seek immediate medical attention.